Bhagwant Mann: Second term (2019–2022)

-In May 2019, he was re-elected to 17th Lok Sabha from Sangrur constituency in the 2019 Indian general election.
+In May 2019, Mann was re-elected to 17th Lok Sabha from Sangrur constituency in the 2019 Indian general election.
 He won his second term in the Parliament with a margin of 110,211 votes.
 He got 413,561 votes while contesting against Kewal Singh Dhillon from Indian National Congress and Parminder Singh Dhindsa from Shiromani Akali Dal.
-He is only Member of parliament from Aam Aadmi Party in the lower house (Lok Sabha) of the parliament.
+He was the only Member of parliament from Aam Aadmi Party in the lower house (Lok Sabha) of the parliament.

 On 18 January 2022, he was chosen as the Chief Minister of Punjab candidate from the Aam Aadmi Party for the 2022 Punjab Legislative Assembly election.
 The selection was reportedly done by polling from the public and the results were declared by the party chief Arvind Kejriwal.

 On 9 February, Mann raised issues about farmers in the Lok Sabha.
-The payment to sugarcane farmers for the year 2020-21 and 2021-22 had been pending.
+The payment to sugarcane farmers for 2020–21 and 2021–22 had been pending.
 He appealed for clearing the due early along with interest.
 He asked for compensation for the losses in cotton farmers due to the pest attack. he asked that the Union government should recognize the farmers who died during the 2020–2021 Indian farmers' protest.